Turing machines can be efficiently simulated by the General Purpose Analog Computer: The construction

 \subsection{Helper functions}

-Our simulation will be performed on a real domain and may be subjected to (small) errors.
-Thus, to simulate a Turing machine over a large number os steps, we need tools which allow us to keep errors under control.
+Our simulation will be performed on a real domain and may be subject to (small) errors.
+Thus, to simulate a Turing machine over a large number of steps, we need tools which allow us to keep errors under control.
 In this section we present functions which are specially designed to fulfill this objective.
-We call these function \emph{helper functions}.
+We call these functions \emph{helper functions}.
 Notice that since functions generated by GPACs are analytic, all helper functions are required to be analytic.
 As a building block for creating more complex functions, it will be useful to obtain analytic approximations of the functions $\intp(x)$ and $\fracp(x)$.
 Notice that we are only concerned about nonnegative numbers so there is no need to discuss the definition of these functions on negative numbers.
-A graphical representation of the various helper functions we will introduce in this section can be found on \figref{fig:xi}, \figref{fig:sigma} and \figref{fig:theta}.
+A graphical representation of the various helper functions we will introduce in this section can be found on \figrefmult{\ref{fig:xi},\ref{fig:sigma} and \ref{fig:theta}}.
+Proofs within this section are ommited for reasons of space.

-\begin{definition} For any $x,y,\lambda\in\R$ define $\xi(x,y,\lambda)=\tanh(xy\lambda)$ \end{definition}
+\begin{definition} For any $x,y,\lambda\in\R$ define $\xi(x,y,\lambda)=\tanh(xy\lambda)$. \end{definition}